Ray19823/FED_Project_StockWatchlist/README.md

  - Data persistence is handled using a JSON file (`data/watchlist.json`) to simulate a database.
 	 - For version control hygiene, do not commit personal data: `data/watchlist.json` is git-ignored.
 	 - Use the provided `data/watchlist.example.json` (empty array) and copy it to `data/watchlist.json` locally.
-	 - On first run without a file, the app will operate with an empty list and write to `data/watchlist.json` when you add items.
+	 - On first run without a file, the app will operate with an empty list and write to `data/watchlist.json` when items are added.
 - The app can fetch live quotes using Yahoo Finance (server-side) with Alpha Vantage fallback.
 - This approach allows rapid prototyping and optional API-key usage.
 - The architecture supports easy migration to a real database or external stock API in future iterations.